bodypass-project/Python_GUI/README.md

 * **GUI_QA**: GUI for Query type A. This transaction queries a 3D model that is accessible by the participant.
 The GUI makes the query to HYPERLDEGER and access the services offered by the [IBV](https://www.ibv.org/) and you receive a clean waterthigh 3D avatar that adjusts to the individual and the measurements requested.
 You can also request measures included in the measurements catalague.
 The following field is mandatory when submitting a transaction using the POST method:
   *	data_code : The code of the 3D reconstruction that you want to obtain.

+* **BODYPASScatalog.json**: Mmetrics to included in the dictionary and stored by the system to well-define a metric.
+For any metric, the system stores the following:

+  * ID: code that identifies the metric.
+  * Designation: name of the metric.
+  * Source: source of the metric.
+It usually refers to a standard definition.
+  * Other std.: other standard definitions that can be compatible with the metric as defined here.
+  * Definition: full and unambiguous description of the metric.
+  * PartnerCodes: list of tuples “partner-code” where partner represents one of the project’s partners and code is the internal ID used on the partner’s database to identify the metric.
+  * Media: urls to media files (images, 3Ds or videos) that facilitate the metric understanding.
+  * Units: metric units employed.